cristianvasquez/obsidian-lab/README.md

 # Obsidian Python lab plugin

-The Obsidian Python lab is just a collection of dumb interfaces, to enable python developers to use/test functionality within obsidian.
+The Obsidian Python lab is just a collection of dumb interfaces to enable python developers to use/test functionality within Obsidian.

 ## Motivation